couch-consulting/bayes_insurance_java/README.md

 3. Connect nodes correctly [DONE]
     * Node connection setup has to be given as Input file
 4. Learn CPTs
+    * Map Input to ranges and normalized possibilities
 5. Save Network [DONE]
     * Basic Write to File
 6. Display network [FAKE DONE]